Home

 The Boston Public Library holds the extensive document and design archives of the Connick Studio, as well as panels, photographs and other studio artifacts.
 Many Connick designs are available to view online.
 To examine correspondence, files or other pieces of the collection, please contact the Fine Arts Department 617-859-2275; fineartsref@bpl.org.

 The Connick Collection at MIT’s Rotch Library has been digitized and is accessible online.
 This collection includes job files, which are a good starting point for researching your windows.
-To view original items, please contact MIT at 617-324-9773 to make an appointment.
+To view original items, please contact MIT Distinctive Collections to make an appointment.

 The Charles J. Connick Stained Glass Foundation, Ltd.